-Step 1: Students requesting accommodations should submit their request through our online Accommodation Request Form, which will forward their request to the Title IX/Section 504 Coordinator.
-Anyone who has a question or concern regarding, or would like help with, the Accommodation Request Form should contact the Title IX/Section 504 Coordinator.
+Step 1: Students requesting accommodations should submit their request through our online Accommodation Request Form, which will forward their request to the ADA/Section 504 Coordinator.
+Anyone who has a question or concern regarding, or would like help with, the Accommodation Request Form should contact the ADA/Section 504 Coordinator.

 Joshua Skinner, J.D.